Della Street: Portrayals

+Film

-In the film adaptations made in the 1930s, Della Street was portrayed by five different actresses: Helen Trenholme, Claire Dodd, Genevieve Tobin, June Travis, and Ann Dvorak.
+In the film adaptations made in the 1930s, Della Street was portrayed by five different actresses: Helen Trenholme (The Case of the Howling Dog), Claire Dodd (The Case of the Curious Bride and The Case of the Velvet Claws), Genevieve Tobin (The Case of the Lucky Legs), June Travis (The Case of the Black Cat), and Ann Dvorak (The Case of the Stuttering Bishop).

+Radio

-Gertrude Warner was the first actress to portray Street regularly, albeit on the radio series, followed by Joan Alexander and Palmolive's "Madge", Jan Miner.
-The character portrayed in the radio series was reworked into Sara Lane on the daytime show Edge of Night, which was to be the daytime Perry Mason until Gardner pulled his support for the project.
+Gertrude Warner was the first actress to portray Street regularly, albeit on the radio series.
+She was succeeded in the role by Joan Alexander, better known for portraying Lois Lane in the Superman radio series, and Jan Miner (Palmolive's "Madge").

+The character portrayed in the radio series was reworked into Sara Lane on the daytime show Edge of Night, which was to be the daytime Perry Mason series until Gardner pulled his support for the project.

+Television

 On television, Della Street was played by Barbara Hale in the series, for which she received an Emmy Award, and in the 30 made-for-TV movies.
 Sharon Acker played Della Street in the short-lived revival series The New Perry Mason starring Monte Markham as Mason.

-In the current Perry Mason for HBO, Della Street is portrayed by British actress Juliet Rylance.
+In the HBO series, Della Street is portrayed by British actress Juliet Rylance.